-We are studying this change in practice in several parts of the country, and early reports from both patients and doctors indicate that through the OurNotes process, you can both engage more actively in your care and help providers make visits more productive and efficient.
+We have been studying this change in practice in several parts of the country, and reports from both patients and doctors indicate that through the OurNotes process, you can both engage more actively in your care and help providers make visits more productive and efficient.

 Previous studies show time and again that actively engaged patients have better health outcomes.
 OurNotes invites:

 - Active engagement by patients (and often a care partner or family member), and

 - Active collaboration between patients and health care professionals.